Tuwaiq-jed-kot2/HW-Week1_Day05_DataStructure_and_ScopeFunction/assignment.md

 ## Part III - Practice with Maps.
 ---
 - Write an asnwer to this question: What are the cases that I need to use the map for??
+  Map used to store the elements in the key-value pairs such as: students info in school (the key is student-number and value is student name), also when used create pull down menus,
-- What is the difference between immutable and read only variables?
+- What is the difference between immutable and read only variables? immutable is variable state cannot be modified after it is created read only is means that variable cannot be reassigned after initialized
 - Create a map of 20 elements of strings and doubles